 - Mild swelling in the treatment area that usually dissipates within several days.

 In addition, patients should:

 - Avoid applying makeup or lotion to the treated area for either 24 hours or until all signs of redness and stinging have dissipated.

 - Apply a good moisturizing lotion to the treated area twice daily for the duration of the treatments and for at least three months after final treatment.

 Finding a doctor

-Visit "Find a dermatologic surgeon" and choose "Laser/Light Therapy" from the dropdown menu.
-Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient's condition.
+Visit "Find a dermatologic surgeon" and choose "Lase Therapy" or "Light Therapy" from the dropdown menu.
+Because ASDS dermatologists are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient's condition.